nocksock/dequel/README.md

 # Dequel

+> [!WARNING]
+> Under active development.
+Only nightly pre-release available at the moment.

 Dequel (DQL, Data Query Language) is a human-friendly query language that feels familiar to anyone who has used search filters on sites like GitHub, Discord, or Gmail.

 ```dequel